 Depending on your drug plan and the drug, your prescription may be faxed directly to the pharmacy, or you may need to pick-up the prescription at the office.

 Controlled substances (narcotics, sedatives, stimulants and the like) require special handling.
 Refills are limited, and in some cases are not permitted by law.

-Community Care Physicians are not permitted to provide prescriptions for controlled substances by telephone when they are on-call.
+Community Care physicians are not permitted to provide prescriptions for controlled substances by telephone when they are on-call.